JDeBo/is311-terraform/labs/ec2-groups/README.md

 terraform init

 # runs a speculative plan showing users to be created
-terraform plan --var count=1 #update count to desired number of groups
+terraform plan -var instance_count=1 #update count to desired number of groups

 # performs an apply to generate resources
-terraform apply --var count=1
+terraform apply -var instance_count=1

 # destroys the resources created in the apply
 terraform destroy